Tarell Brown

-Tarell Lameek Brown (born January 6, 1985) is a former American football cornerback.
-He was drafted by the San Francisco 49ers in the fifth round of the 2007 NFL Draft.
-He played college football for the University of Texas.
+Tarell Lameek Brown (born January 6, 1985) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Texas Longhorns and was selected by the San Francisco 49ers in the fifth round of the 2007 NFL draft.

-High school career
+Early life

-Brown played for North Mesquite High School in Mesquite, Texas.
-He played in the 2003 U.S. Army All-American Bowl.
+Brown played football for North Mesquite High School in Mesquite, Texas where he was named to the USA Today All-USA High School Football Team in 2002.
+After his high school career was over, he played in the 2003 U.S. Army All-American Bowl.